MSKose/django-notes/Django Fundamentals/django-settings-starter/README.md

 ]

 MIDDLEWARE = [
-    # 'debug_toolbar.middleware.DebugToolbarMiddleware', # I'll be adding the third party apps I will only be using on development to dev.py, like debug_toolbar.
+    # 'debug_toolbar.middleware.DebugToolbarMiddleware', # We'll be adding the third party apps that I will only be using on development to dev.py, like debug_toolbar.
 See dev.py below
     'django.middleware.security.SecurityMiddleware',
     'django.contrib.sessions.middleware.SessionMiddleware',
     'django.middleware.common.CommonMiddleware',